AneryPatel/TheHappyMammoths/Checkpoint 3/README.md

 ### 1. Bubble Chart

-We did a Bubble Chart to view the evolution of unsistained allegations by area overt time, you can find the visualization in the following link:
+We did a Bubble Chart to view the evolution of unsustained allegations by area overt time, you can find the visualization in the following link:

 https://observablehq.com/@526cd8138e9d4464/evolution-unsustained-allegations-by-area-over-time